-If your son or daughter would like to continue studying after the Leaving Cert Applied (LCA) they can choose to do a full-time Post Leaving Certificate Course (PLC) in one of the several full-time providers of PLCs in Cork (see providers in Cork below).
+If your child would like to continue studying after the Leaving Cert Applied (LCA) they can choose to do a full-time Post Leaving Certificate Course (PLC) in one of the four full-time providers of PLCs in Cork (see providers in Cork below).

 PLC courses are also available to students who complete the Leaving Cert (established).
-Your son or daughter might also have the option to apply to CIT through 'progression routes' (see Page 15) once they have successfully completed a PLC and meet minimum requirements.
+Your child might also have the option to apply to CIT through 'progression routes' (see Page 15) once they have successfully completed a PLC and meet minimum requirements.